apache/ambari/dev-support/docker/centos7/README.md

 limitations under the License.
 -->
 ## Build and install Ambari by dev-support
-Dev-support is used to quickly compile and test ambari, which runs on the docker.
-The official version has not been released yet, so it is not recommended to deploy to the production environment.
+Dev support is used to quickly develop and test ambari, which runs on the docker containers.

 ### **Step 1**: Install build tools: Git、Docker
-You need to install Docker, because of compile in Docker and Ambari cluster run on it.
+The scripts requires docker to be installed, since the compile process will run in a docker container and Ambari cluster also deploys on containers.

 **RHEL (CentOS 7) :**
 ```shell